alainkaegi/pythonorama/control_structures/recursion.md

         return _check(s, 0, len(s))
     ```
 1. :star::star::star: Recursion revolves around a base case and a step from one input to a slightly larger input.
 What mathematical proof technique uses this same idea?
+1. :star::star::star: How many computation steps does it take to solve the Towers of Hanoi problem with $n$ disks?

 ## Answers
 1. It keeps calling itself until the call stack fills up all available memory, at which point the program crashes.
 This is called a stack overflow.